macarro/airquality/notes.md

 SELECT station_id FROM aasuero.test_airquality_stations
  ```

-Then, I make sure that the ones provided by the user in the parameters are in the list returned by the previous statement.
+Then, check that the ones provided by the user in the parameters are in the list returned by the previous statement.

 **Geom filter**